 A mommy makeover takes about four to eight hours depending on what procedures are being performed.
 The anesthesiologist will put you to sleep for this operation for your safety and comfort.
 Dr. Maloney will make an incision from roughly hip bone to hip bone across your abdomen just above your pubic hairline.
 The excess fatty tissue will be removed, you abdominal muscles tightened and a new hole made for your belly button.
 The excess skin will be pulled tight and sutured into place.
 He will then begin on the breast portion of the procedure.
 Dr. Maloney will remove the excess skin and reposition the breast tissue using an anchor incision or an inverted T incision (which he will show you at your consultation).
 If you are having a breast augmentation performed, he then will use the incision on the underside of the breast and create a pocket on the inside large enough for the implant.
 Drains and a compression garment will be placed and you will wake up in the recovery room and be ready to go home in about an hour.

 You will wear a compression garment to minimize swelling and bruising.
 You may have some drainage of fluid from the incisions especially if liposuction is performed at the same time.
 You should rest and eat a healthy diet high in protein to assist your body with healing.
 We recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up your recovery.
 You may be stiff and sore when you first get up and walk around.
 You may be swollen after surgery and you may walk hunched over for a few days.
 It takes about six to ten weeks to see your results, so be patient during the healing process.
 You will need to record the amount of fluid your drains are collecting.
+Click here to see a video of Dr. Maloney discussing drain care.
 The nurses at the surgery center will show you how to do this before you are discharged home.
 You will return to the office for your first post-operative exam one to three days after surgery.
 After this appointment, you may shower and wash your incisions with soap and water.
 A low grade fever is not uncommon after any operation.
-If you have any questions during the recovery phase, please do not hesitate to call the office any time, day or night.
+If you have any questions during the recovery phase, please do not hesitate to call the office any time, day or night

 After a mommy makeover your abdomen will be flat and tight with the extra skin and fat removed.
 Your breast will be a better size, shape and you will have more youthful cleavage.